Tyrrrz/CliWrap/Readme.md

 In this case, `Observe()` returns a cold `IObservable<CommandEvent>` that represents an observable stream of events.
 You can use the set of extensions provided by [Rx.NET](https://github.com/dotnet/reactive) to transform, filter, throttle, or otherwise manipulate the stream.

-Unlike with the pull-based approach, this scenario does not involve any back pressure so the data is pushed to the observers at the rate it becomes available.
+Unlike with the pull-based event stream, this approach does not involve any back pressure so the data is pushed to the observer at the rate it becomes available.

 #### Combining execution models with custom pipes